 When you perform a 1031 exchange, it’s normal for the properties that you swap to not be of equal value.
-This isn’t a problem when the less valuable property is the one you’re leaving.
-However, you may end up still owing taxes if the less valuable property is your new acquisition.
+This isn’t a problem when the lower property value is the one you’re leaving.
+However, you may end up still owing taxes if the lower property value is your new acquisition.
 This is because the IRS believes that you’ve received “something extra” in addition to the new property, and they want to tax that “something extra.”

 Here is an analogy: say you collect baseball cards and want to trade one card with a friend.
 Your card is worth $200, while your friend’s card is worth $150.
 To make up the difference, they also give you $50 cash.